IB Students Explore The Brain:

 TEACHER APPRECIATION DAY

 ISA celebrated the hard work of our teachers by offering an exquisite luncheon, prepared by Dr. Sakaji and Mr. Sarsour.
 The Student Government Associations in both Boys’ and Girls’ Schools put their own personal touch of gratitude for their teachers by signing cards and designing gifts.
 Each teacher was presented with a school t-shirt with the printed phrase “One Team, One Goal, ISA”.
 Thank you to our dedicated teachers.

 We are delighted to announce that we have officially broken ground for the new school!

-On Sunday, April 13th 2014, a ceremony was held to commemorate the official beginning of the building project in the presence of His excellency Dr. Ibrahim Al-Assaff - Minister of Finance for the Kingdom of Saudi Arabia, Mr Abdulrahman Almofadhi - Secretary General of Public Investment Fund for the Ministry of Finance, Faridah Turkistani - Director General of the Islamic Saudi Academy, as well as Mr. Frey and Mr Bulova - Fairfax County Board of Supervisors.
+On Sunday, April 13th 2014, a ceremony was held to commemorate the official beginning of the building project in the presence of His excellency Dr. Ibrahim Al-Assaff - Minister of Finance for the Kingdom of Saudi Arabia, Mr Abdulrahman Almofadhi - Secretary General of Public Investment Fund for the Ministry of Finance, Faridah Turkistani - Director General of the Islamic Saudi Academy, as well as District Supervisor.
+Frey and Herndon Supervisor Bulova - Fairfax County.
 Dr. Al-Assaff shared the vision for being a premiere school in the Washington DC Metro area, building upon the foundation of the International Baccalaureate mission of globally orientated critical thinking to pursue entrepreneurship and focusing more intently on Science, Technology, Engineering, Mathematics, and the Arts.
 Please follow our Facebook page for continued updates on the exciting venture.

 وضع حجر الأساس لمبني الأكادميه الجديد بحضور معالي وزير المالية الدكتور ابراهيم العساف